landbu/Minesweeper/README.md

 #### Removed
-- Removed the basic_print() function because I now longer thought it helpful in bug testing or any testing at all.
+- Removed the basic_print() function because I no longer thought it helpful in bug testing or any testing at all.

 ### Version 0.4.1